MUDE-2025/GA1.2/report.md

 The higher-order polynomials then even have a larger absolute error than the lower-order approximation.
 In fact, the Taylor series for $\ln(x)$ diverges for $x>2$, so adding more terms to the approximation does not help.

-This shows that the Taylor polynomials provide a local approximation that only works well in the neighbourhood of the expansion point.
+This shows that the Taylor polynomials provide a local approximation that only works well in the neighborhood of the expansion point.

 % solution_end